 Fabric is key in a windproof jacket.
 There are quite a few options on the market.
 How much you pay will dictate the quality of the fabric, and typically the more you pay the lighter and thinner the fabric.
 Breathability - the degree to which a jacket lets your sweat vapour escape - differs from jacket to jacket too.

 Gore Windstopper is a very popular choice.
 It’s manufactured by laminating a lightweight PTFE microporous polyurethane membrane to a fabric.
 Unlike Gore-Tex, which is waterproof, Windstopper is designed to just keep the wind out.
 That said, it does a fine job at keeping quite a bit of lighter rain out too.

-Other choices include Polartec, where a polyurethane membrane is bonded onto the face of the fabric, and Pertex which combines a moisture moving inner layer with a tight weave outer layer that stops wind getting through.
+Other choices include fabrics made by Polartec, which usually have a polyurethane membrane bonded onto the face of the fabric, and Pertex which combines a moisture moving inner layer with a tight weave outer layer that stops wind getting through.

 While only designed to deal with the wind, some windproof fabrics are reasonably adept at keeping rain out.
 We’re not talking here about torrential rain, but they can often keep you dry if you have to cope with several short showers during a ride.

 Lightweight windproofs don't provide much insulation.
 They're intended to be used in conjunction with insulation layers to provide the warmth.
 These jackets purely stop the wind from getting through to those layers.